groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/java/advanced-rendering/groupdocs-viewer-java-custom-filenames-rendering-archives/_index.md

 Path outputFilePath = outputDirectory.resolve("output.pdf");
 ```

-#### Step 2: Initialize Viewer Object
+### Step 2: Initialize the Viewer with Your Archive

-Create a `Viewer` object with the archive file you wish to render:
+Point the `Viewer` to the archive you want to render (e.g., a ZIP file).

 ```java
 import com.groupdocs.viewer.Viewer;